oracle-livelabs/apex/scm-ai-agent/1-import-data/1-import-data.md

 4. Select **Create**.
 On the **Create Generative AI Service** page, enter/select the following values for the Workspace level Generative AI configuration:

     > **Note:** This livelabs uses OCI Generative AI Service as the AI provider.
-However, Oracle APEX supports multiple Generative AI providers, including OpenAI, Azure OpenAI Service, Google Gemini, and Cohere, among others.
+However, Oracle APEX supports multiple Generative AI providers, including OCI Generative AI, OpenAI, Cohere, Google Gemini, Anthropic Claude, Mistral AI, Ollama, and Generic OpenAI API Compatible.
 You are not required to use OCI Generative AI; you may configure any supported provider that is available in your environment.

     - AI Provider: **OCI Generative AI Service**
     - Name: **OCI Gen AI**